-If the academy decides your child requires SEN support, parents/carers will be informed, and all academy staff involved with your child will be advised on how to address their needs in the classroom through the creation of a 'Student Passport'.
-The student passport outlines your child specific barriers to learning and appropriate strategies to overcome them.
+If the academy decides your child requires SEN support, parents/carers will be informed, and all academy staff involved with your child will be advised on how to address their needs in the classroom through the creation of a 'SEND Leaner Passport'.
+The passport outlines your child's specific barriers to learning and appropriate strategies to overcome them.